robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-19 20:08:19 UTC
+**Last Updated:** 2025-12-19 20:39:40 UTC

 **Status:** Maintenance
-**Reason:** The panda cam system is currently undergoing scheduled maintenance.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later; the webcam feed will be restored once maintenance is complete.
+**Recommendation:** Please check back later around 20:39 UTC for the next update or when the feed is expected to be available again.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 20:08 UTC for the next check.
+**Technical Note:** The status image indicates a maintenance message with a timestamp, and the background color is grey with red borders and text, signaling a temporary service interruption.

-**Blog Summary:** Our panda cam is temporarily offline for scheduled maintenance.
-We appreciate your patience and will update you as soon as the live feed is back!
+**Blog Summary:** The panda cam is temporarily offline for scheduled maintenance.
+We appreciate your patience and look forward to sharing more panda moments soon!

 ---